 Policy Name: Standard American English Requirement

-In order to insure that all graduate students are positioned to gain the greatest benefit from their educational experience and optimally contribute to the intellectual and cultural environment at UALR, it is imperative that every graduate student have oral and written proficiency in Standard American English (SAE).
+In order to ensure that all graduate students are positioned to gain the greatest benefit from their educational experience and optimally contribute to the intellectual and cultural environment at UA Little Rock, it is imperative that every graduate student have oral and written proficiency in Standard American English (SAE).
 This policy addresses the institutional expectations of all graduate students with respect to proficiency in SAE.

 Standard American English (SAE) Requirement

-Except in certain foreign language programs, SAE is the language of instruction, examiniation, and all other forms of professional communication used in graduate education at UALR.
-Only when communication in another language or in non-standard English is essential to the integrity of the academic process may a thesis-dissertion, major programmatic examination, or other component of the academic process be conducted in a language other than SAE.
+Except in certain foreign language programs, SAE is the language of instruction, examination, and all other forms of professional communication used in graduate education at UA Little Rock.
+Only when communication in another language or in non-standard English is essential to the integrity of the academic process may a thesis-dissertation, major programmatic examination, or other component of the academic process be conducted in a language other than SAE.
 Students who wish to use a language other than SAE must secure the written permission of the Dean of the Graduate School.
 When a thesis/dissertation is accepted in a different language, it must contain an abstract written in SAE.